 Travelers on a budget are constantly and regretfully having to slash cities from their itineraries due to a sheer lack of funds.
 This is not the case in Thailand, however, where travel is cheap and different modes of transportation are readily available.
 Budget-friendly airlines, like Nok Air and AirAsia, always seem to be running some type of sale on flights, with direct flights available to international and domestic airports in cities across the country.
 Buses and trains around the country are incredibly affordable as well, with stations in both rural cities and some of the biggest tourist destinations in Thailand.

 Thailand has three major seasons, all of which are suitable for vacationers to travel during and enjoy.
-The country is busiest during the dry season, when temperatures do not normally reach over 90°.
+The country is busiest during the dry season, when temperatures do not normally reach over 32C (90F).
 During the hot season, tourists flock to the many dreamy beaches found along Thailand’s immense coast.
 Bangkok and northern Thailand are popular destinations during the monsoon season, as the islands are prone to flooding during this time.
-Though there are pros and cons to each season, visitors are likely to never get cold and are able to enjoy the country’s plethora of sunshine during their visit.
+Though there are pros and cons to each season, visitors are never likely to get cold and can usually enjoy plenty of the country’s sunshine during their visit.

 Thailand is eager to please those visitors who thrive after dark.
 Get ready night owls, as the country is equipped with every type of nightlife tourists could possibly imagine.
 Backpackers head to Khao San Road to connect with like-minded travelers and buckets upon buckets of booze.
 Those with seedier intentions beeline for one of the many red light districts found in cities across the country, including Bangkok, Pattaya, Phuket, and more.
 Though these are some of the main draws that entice those looking for a good night out, the country is also renowned for its reggae and jazz bars in addition to having some of the best LGBTQ-friendly nightlife in the world, especially in Bangkok.

-Thailand has over 1,500 miles of coastline, and just off many of these are some of the best dive sites in the world.
-Regardless of when travelers frequent, there should be at least a handful of prime spots to explore under the sea, as the monsoon season rarely affects areas like Pattaya, known for the many sea turtles that divers are almost guaranteed to spot here.
+Thailand has over 1,500 miles of coastline, and some of the best dive sites in the world.
+Regardless of when travelers visit, there should be at least a handful of prime spots to explore under the sea, as the monsoon season rarely affects areas like Pattaya, known for the many sea turtles that divers are almost guaranteed to spot here.
 Some of the best places to dive in Thailand include Koh Tao, the Surin Islands, Koh Chang and Chumphon.

 Because the country’s terrain is so unique, visitors to the Kingdom are able to go on a number of different adventurous excursions during their stay.
 Elephant sanctuaries are great for tourists who are animal lovers, while those looking for something a bit more adventurous may instead opt for a day on one of the country’s many rivers and go white water rafting.
 There are also trails to be trekked, waves to be surfed, jungles to be ziplined through, and more in Thailand.